MessageSquarex4

 3. Aggregation without flattening.
 Individual conversations roll up into thematic clusters — recurring friction points, emerging objections, shared frustrations — without losing the specificity of what any one person said.
 You get both the signal in the noise and the texture that explains it.

-This is what people actually search for when they type "conversational ai for hr" or "conversational ai in hr" into Google — not a chatbot that answers benefits questions, but a system that can hold a meaningful conversation about work, at scale, across every language and every job family.
+This is what people actually search for when they type "conversational ai for hr" or "conversational ai in hr" into Google — not a tool that only answers benefits questions, but a system that can hold a meaningful conversation about work, at scale, across every language and every job family.

 The Four Moments That Matter

 Engagement is not a static attribute.
 It's a trajectory.
-Certain moments in an employee's journey tell you far more than a blanket annual survey ever could.
+Certain moments in an employee's journey tell you far more than a blanket annual form ever could.

 Moment 1: Onboarding (Days 1–90)